delve-in/README-Generator/README.md

   ## Installation

-  To install the necessary dependencies, run the followinf commans:
+  To install the necessary dependencies, run the following command:

   npm i

   ## Usage

-  nothing
+walkthrough video

+  ## Credits

+  N/A

   ## License

-  This project is licensed under the APACHE 2.0 license.
+  This project is licensed under the MIT license.

   ## Contributing

-  free
+  Anyone is free to contribute

   ## Tests